St. Charles, Missouri: History

 Blanchette settled there circa 1769 under the authority of the Spanish governor of Upper Louisiana (the area had been ceded by France to Spain under an agreement with Great Britain following French defeat in the French and Indian Wars).
 He was appointed as the territory's civil and military leader, serving until his death in 1793.
-Although the settlement was under Spanish jurisdiction, the settlers were primarily Native American and French Canadians who had migrated from northern territories.
-Most settlers spoke French.
+Although the settlement was under Spanish jurisdiction, the settlers were primarily Native American and French Canadians who had migrated from northern territories and most of whom spoke French.

 Considered to begin in St. Charles, the Boone's Lick Road along the Missouri River was the major overland route for European-American settlement of central and western Missouri.
 This area became known as the Boonslick or "Boonslick Country."
 At Franklin, the trail ended.
 Westward progress continued on the Santa Fe Trail.

 San Carlos Borromeo

 The first church, built in 1791, was Catholic and dedicated to the Italian saint Charles Borromeo, under the Spanish version of his name, San Carlos Borromeo.
-The town became known as San Carlos del Misuri ("St. Charles of the Missouri").
+The town became known as San Carlos del Misuri (St. Charles of the Missouri).
 The original location of the church is not known but a replica has been built just off Main Street.
 The fourth St. Charles Borromeo Church now stands on Fifth Street.

 The Spanish Lieutenant-Governor Carlos de Hault de Lassus appointed Daniel Boone as commandant of the Femme Osage District.
 He served in this role until the United States government acquired control in 1804 following the Louisiana Purchase from France.

 The name of the town, San Carlos, was anglicized to St. Charles.
 William Clark arrived in St. Charles on May 16, 1804.
 With him were 40 men and three boats; they made final preparations for their major cross-country expedition, as they waited for Meriwether Lewis to arrive from St. Louis.
 They attended dances, dinners, and a church service during this time.
 Excited to be part of the national expedition, the townspeople were very hospitable to the explorers.
 Lewis arrived via St. Charles Rock Road on May 20.
 The expedition launched the next day in a keel boat at 3:30 pm.
 St. Charles was the last established European-American town that the expedition visited for more than two and a half years.